human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 * Oxford Nanopore Ultralong: >100kb, around 97% accuracy
 * Phasing data from Hi-C or trio Illumina data

 PacBio HiFi data is required for both assemblers.
 Other data types are optional -- but they lead to much better assemblies.
-So let's jump ahead a bit and take a peak at how Verkko creates assemblies.
+So let's jump ahead a bit and take a peak at how Verkko creates assemblies using figure 1 from the recent Verkko paper (Rautiainen, Mikko, et al.).
 It's ok if this is a bit confusing, we will come back to this in day 2.

 **PacBio HiFi is used to create the initial graph**